mcshayla/startup/README.md

 - **HTML** - Three HTML pages in total.
 1. login page 2. creating habits and displaying data  3. a public page showing realtime data.
 - **Links** - By entering a name to begin, you are automatically taken to the habits page.
 Links are includes to switch between the pages, and a link is included to my github.
 - **Text** - Text is included as headers to explain context for the habits and public habits pages.
 - **3rd party service calls** - The login input box is a placeholder for 3rd party service call for user authentication.
+Secure login over HTTPS.
 - **Images** - Images are included for users on the public page.
 An image is also included in the head as a web application logo.
 - **Login** - An input box for a name is included for login.
 The username is shown on the habits page and shown for habits that are public on the public page.
 - **Database** - The usernames which will be stored in the database, as well as the current progress for the goals, and the highest streak for each habit represent data pulled from the database.